Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Extra examples on divergence vs distance threshold

 \section{Extra examples on divergence vs distance threshold}

-We present additional examples comparing divergence versus distance threshold, comprising 4 examples on HabitatSim and 3 examples on KITTI.
-Overall, this follows the previous experiments conducted in Table I and Table II, where VPR+SceneSum demonstrated the best results, followed by PCL+SceneSum.
+We present additional examples comparing divergence against distance threshold, comprising 4 examples on HabitatSim and 3 examples on KITTI.
+Overall, this follows the previous experiments conducted in Tab.~\ref{tab:time_habitat} and Tab.~\ref{tab:time_kitti}, where NetVLAD+SceneSum demonstrated the best results, followed by PCL+SceneSum.